Calling all aspiring herbalists and educators

 You must actively enjoy living with other people from diverse backgrounds.
 If you have appreciation for people from all sexual orientations, gender identities, racial and cultural backgrounds, and physical and mental abilities, this program welcomes you.
 We aim to put together a group of emotionally mature, respectful, and culturally sensitive individuals.
 You should also keep in mind that you will be sharing a house with 4 other people, so if you have difficulty in shared spaces or with open, direct communication, this may not be for you.

 While it is an herbal-focused program, we are hoping to offer our interns a well-rounded approach to holistic health and its intersection with environmental sustainability.
 Further, we are aiming to address issues related to access to healthcare in marginalized communities.
+We are particularly interested in including teachers from diverse backgrounds and healing lineages, as we think the most complete learning is achieved when viewed through a wide-angle lens.

 Please send a resume and brief cover letter, which outlines the following: